imhsz/rabbit/README.md

 go build
 ```

-Before run, Please config the db set in `conf/app.conf`, use Mysql(install can ask google help)
+Before run, Please config the db set in `conf/app.conf`, use Mysql.

 ```
 # you can set it into prod when in production environment